BrunoZell/AskFi.Runtime/source/AskFi.Runtime/live-strategy.md

-# Runtime Mode: Live Strategy
+# Runtime Configuration: Live Strategy

-Run custom strategies in the form of `type Decide = Reflection -> Perspective -> Decision` against newest versions of the observation pool.
+Run custom strategies in the form of `type Decide = Reflection -> Context -> Decision` against newest versions of the observation pool.

 ## Processing Pipeline